 Overview of The Gstaad Real Estate Market

 Detached luxury homes routinely trade above CHF 10 million, while high-end apartments range from CHF 2.5 million to CHF 6 million, depending on location, amenities, and views.
+The variance is real, and knowing which micro-pocket to target makes all the difference.

-Key Market Highlights (Q2 2025):
+Key Market Highlights for Q2 2026

 - Average price per square meter: CHF 22,300, with ultra-prime at CHF 30,000+